dezGusty/schedulite/README.md

 A simple scheduler for light tasks.

+⚠️ The sample tasks are file copy operations with some replacements.
+To do something more than copying files, you would need to code and add that behaviour yourself.

 ## Features

 - configuration of tasks via a json file
 - option to run task at application startup if time to cron job exceeds a configurable value
 - monitoring and live reloading of the configuration file
+- task config file and logger config file can be loaded either from current working directory or from running binary location.
 - file name replacements with custom formatting.

 ## Configuration